 Most ankle sprains do well with home remedies – regardless of whether it was a mild or moderate injury.

 But, sometimes home treatments may not work out as planned.
-In that case, it’s best to consult medical professionals for these two treatments:
+In that case, it’s best to consult medical professionals for other remedies for ankle sprains, such as:

 A physical therapist will help you recover by designing a customized treatment plan.
 We -physios- do this by assessing the severity of your injury, your lifestyle, and your goals.